svianac/learning-notes/k8s-mastery.md

 NewReplicaSet:   worker-7b896c69f9 (5/5 replicas created)
 ```

-That indicates something went wrong witht the rolling update.
+That indicates something went wrong with the rolling update.

 We can rollback the latest rolling update (we will go back to worker:v0.2).
 It can only used once.